 If this is the case for you, taking a screenshot will be your easiest bet as well.

-If you do care about the quality of the image you use, you’ll want to convert your image from a gray color profile to an RGB or CMYK color profile in the image editor of your choice to make sure you’re maintaining high resolution.
+If you do care about the quality of the image you use, you’ll want to convert your image from a gray color profile to an RGB or CMYK color profile in an image editor to make sure you’re maintaining high resolution.

 4. Create a new Procreate canvas and import your new image to it.